 Paolo Rotondo was born in Napoli, Italy moving to New Zealand when he was ten years old.

-Paolo is an accomplished artist working as a Film Director, Playwright and Actor.
-He has been working in the Film, Theatre and Television industries as an Actor, Writer, Director and Producer for over twenty years.
+Paolo is an accomplished artist working in the Film, Theatre and Television industries as an Actor, Writer, Director and Producer for over twenty years.

 As an actor Paolo is probably best known for his work on "Shortland Street" New Zealand's longest running serial drama.
 Lead roles in feature films include the much loved Kiwi classic "Stickmen" and he made his debut as the serial killer 'Simon Cartwright' in the bold horror film "The Ugly' for which he won a 'Best actor award' at the Rome Festival.
 Other television series Paolo has acted in include, 'Xena Warrior Princess', ' When We Go To War', 'Riverworld', 'Young Hercules', 'Street Legal', 'Jackson's Wharf', 'The Insider's Guide to Love', 'Cancerman', 'Making of the Mob' and 'Bombshell'.

 The Short films Paolo wrote and directed; 'The Freezer' and 'Dead Letters' were both supported by the New Zealand Film Commission, have received International Film Awards as well as being studied in New Zealand High schools.
 His first feature film that he wrote and directed has also won many Awards in New Zealand and Internationally.

 Best Feature Film - Anchorage International Film Festival

 Best Musical Score - Silver Global Music Awards

 Best Cinematography - Las Cruces International Film Festival